 Castellina – Radda short loop

-A great loop of about 56 miles with 5,000 feet of climbing.
+A great counter-clockwise lollipop of about 56 miles with 5,000 feet of climbing.
 You could shorten it by starting on the loop itself but we were staying in Castellina and chose to ride to the loop.
-The section from Radda to Castelnuevo Berardenga didn’t impress me too much but from Castelnuevo Berardenga up through Giaole to Radda is fantastic, and includes a 4 mile climb above Giaole.
+The section from Radda to Castelnuevo Berardenga didn’t impress me too much, but from Castelnuevo Berardenga up through Giaole to Radda is fantastic and beautful, and includes a 4 mile climb above Giaole.
 Here’s the Ride with GPS link.

 We did a loop to San Gimignano but I don’t really recommend it as too much of the riding was on busy roads, and riding into San Gimignano was painful due to the number of cars moving almost imperceptibly.
 But the very wiggly SR 429 was delicious and perhaps a good loop would be to descend the SP 130 to Poggibonsi and come back up the SR 429.